Join the World of Cash Game Poker in 2022

 - What is the ratio between fish and regulars?

-We at YourPokerDream did all the work for you, and came up with a list of the top providers for Cash Games Poker in 2021.
+We at YourPokerDream did all the work for you, and came up with a list of the top providers for Cash Game Poker in 2022.
 With the following sites, YourPokerDream will offer you an exclusive VIP deal to increase your profits, and there’ll be enough traffic, and enough fish, to achieve a solid win-rate at all limits.

-Even in the poker year 2021 there is still plenty of action – and even more money to earn – playing cash games.
-So join the tables and boost your winnings!
+Thanks to the lockdown-fuelled online poker boom that we have witnessed during 2020 and 2021 there will similarly be plenty of action – and even more money to earn – playing cash games in 2022.
+So, join the tables and boost your bankroll!

-Our recommendation: Top of the list are our partner sites GGPoker or Natural8 from the gg network, which feature plenty of traffic, and plenty of inexperienced, weaker players, with games going on all the time, at all limits.
-Join the cash game action via YPD and enjoy our exclusive promotions, VIP deals and private tournaments
+Our recommendation: Top of the list are our partner sites GGPoker or Natural8 from the gg network, which feature plenty of traffic and plenty of inexperienced, weaker players, and with games going on all the time at all limits.
+Join the Cash Game action via YPD and enjoy our exclusive promotions, VIP deals and private tournaments

-Also, our partner BestPoker from the iPoker Network is really a good choice.
+Note also that our partner BestPoker from the iPoker Network is another option we can recommend.

-Use our bonus code: YPD when you register at GGPoker to enjoy our exclusive VIP Deal.
-Participate in our 80.000$ GGPoker Rake Race and get access to our 2.400$ GGMasters and 500$ Welcome Freeroll Tournament.
+Use our bonus code YPD when you register at GGPoker to ensure that you can enjoy our exclusive VIP Deal.
+Participate in our $70,000 GGPoker Rake Race and get access to our $2,400 GGMasters and $500 Welcome Freeroll Tournament.

 600$ Bonus/Up to 60% Rakeback